Boost your team’s productivity with AI-powered Parallel Dialing | Explore More.

 4. CRM And Software Integrations

 Your phone system connects directly to your customer database.
 When a client calls, their information pops up on your screen before you answer.
-Popular integrations include:
+You can get multiple integrations of CallHippo in the dashboard itself.

 5. Call Recording